Meet the Champions Who Brought Glory For Team India In Commonwealth Games 2022 So Far

 |1

 In CWG 2022, India continues to remain in sixth place in the medals tally race.
-India won its ninth medal on Day 4 of the Commonwealth Games 2022.
+India won its 13th medal on Day 5 of the Commonwealth Games 2022.

-On day 4, India won its first medal in Judo when Sushila Devi fetched a silver medal.
-Another Indian judoka, Vijay Kumar Yadav won bronze.
-One more medal came in the weightlifting event when Harjinder Kaur won bronze for India.
+On day 5, India’s Women’s Fours team clinched the gold medal for the first time in Lawn bowls.
+India’s Men’s Table Tennis team defeated Singapore and bagged the gold medal.

-The sublime performance by Indian contingents has been showing progress and looking better on the medal table.
-India hopes to achieve a decent amount of medals and improve its position on the medal tally.
+The thrilling matches of India’s Mixed Badminton against Malaysia where the Indian team won the silver medal in the finals.
+Weightlifter, Vikas lifted 191 kg in his second lift in Clean and Jerk and won the silver medal in the Men’s 96 kg weightlifting final.

 Complete list of Indian Medal Winners in CWG 2022